DamiAKinniyi/MaCAD-AIA22-A.EYE/README.md

         -
     Refer to [OSM Map features](https://wiki.openstreetmap.org/wiki/Map_features) for a list of accessible features.

-    This poi.ipynb file outputs a geojson file to be used with 03.colab/poi_analysis.ipynb. poi_analysis.ipynb returns outputs the diversity indices for ethnicity and gender for each municipality.
+ This poi.ipynb file outputs a geojson file(poi.geojson) to be used with 03.colab/poi_analysis.ipynb. poi_analysis.ipynb returns outputs the diversity indices for ethnicity and gender for each municipality.
 The results for each diversity parameter is returned as a geojson file.
+Save the poi.geojson file to a google drive location.

     Save all geojson files to 01.Data/static layer folder for use on webapp.

 4. MATCH USERS TO POINTS OF INTEREST
-To generate matching points of interest, use POI_live_layer.py
+To generate matching points of interest, use POI_live_layer.py.
+Create a url link for poi.geojson and add link as the url location for poi_url in POI_live_layer.py

 5. PLOT ROUTE TO SELECTED POINT OF INTEREST
-To generate route to selected POI, use ROUTE_live_layer.py
+To generate route to selected POI, use ROUTE_live_layer.py.
+Create a url link for city_graph.geojson and add link as the url location for poi_url in ROUTE_live_layer.py

 ![Methodology overview](/assets/Diversity.png)
 [Work In Progress]